surskitty/crystalis/README.md

 This is a romhack of Pok&eacute;mon Crystal, made off [pret/pokemon-crystal](https://github.com/pret/pokecrystal), by surskitty et al. No monetary gain shall be had from this.

 The underlying philosophy of this romhack is to leave it playably a main series Pok&eacute;mon game, simplistic difficulty and all.
 Encounters are adjusted so that all Pok&eacute;mon will be available in multiple areas, with as few unfeasibly low appearance rates as possible.
-As such, there is no intention of releasing a document detailing full appearance lists.
+As such, there is no intention of releasing a separate document detailing full appearance lists.

 ## Major Changes